 But I am interpreting F.C’s prompt to mean a place where I would want to visit for the first time, not where I’ve already visited.
 So in that case, my choice would be an easy one:

 Yep, Toronto, Ontario, Canada.
-(Here’s the reference link to that photo, by the way.)
+(Here’s the source link to that photo, by the way.)
 Yes, I’ve crossed the border into Canada, but I’ve never ventured to the Toronto area.
 It’s a big city, for sure, and it’s probably easy to get lost in and difficult to get around.
 However, I’ve always been enamored at photos of and stories about Toronto.
 It seems like such a modern, open, cosmopolitan place, one with so many things to take in and enjoy.
 The downtown area!
 The attractions!
 The events!
 The festivals!
 The shows!
 The sports!
 (Yes, even the Maple Leafs.)
 The Neighborhoods!
 (Oh, sorry… neighbourhoods!
-They use the Oxford English dictionary in Canada.)
+You see, they use the Oxford English dictionary in Canada.)